IBM-ITOAdev/logstash-input-dynatrace_dcrum_rest/README.md

 Logstash plugin for Dynatrace DC RUM REST API.
 ## Prerequisites
 This plugin is developed and tested on Logstash 1.4.2 on Redhat linux server.
-It uses the curl command to do the HTTP requests.
+It uses the [*curl*](https://en.wikipedia.org/wiki/CURL) command to do the HTTP requests.
 ## The API
-Please check out [The official DCRUM REST API](https://community.dynatrace.com/community/display/DCRUM123/Using+REST-based+Web+Services) documentation for details.
+Please check out [The official DCRUM REST API](https://community.dynatrace.com/community/display/DCRUM123/Using+REST-based+Web+Services) documentation for more details.
-This plugin calls the [*getDMIData3*](https://community.dynatrace.com/community/display/DCRUM123/Example+REST+getDMIData%2C+getDMIData2%2C+getDMIData3) function.
+This plugin calls the [*getDMIData3*](https://community.dynatrace.com/community/display/DCRUM123/Example+REST+getDMIData%2C+getDMIData2%2C+getDMIData3) function to get the metrics.
 ## How it works
 The plugin will call the API through curl command at the interval defined in the parameter.
-The resolution of metrics on DCRUM can be found out via the [*getResolutions*](https://community.dynatrace.com/community/display/DCRUM123/Example+REST+getResolutions). *IBM Predictive Insights* prefers finer resolutions such as one minute or five minutes so the interval of the polling should also be defined accordingly.
+The resolution of metrics on DCRUM can be found out via the [*getResolutions*](https://community.dynatrace.com/community/display/DCRUM123/Example+REST+getResolutions) function. *IBM Predictive Insights* prefers finer resolutions such as one minute or five minutes so the interval of the polling should also be defined accordingly.
+The query input is defined in the json file as defined in the *input_file* parameter (see below).
 ## Parameters
 ### hostname
 Type: string